- By: Pedro Candeias

 Everything is trained simultaneously… He is against Analytical Training, where you separate the several training areas and try to improve them in an isolated form!

-He thinks that desintegrating athlete’s dimensions to train them singly is an error….
+He thinks that disintegrating athlete’s dimensions to training them isolated is an error….

 You should subordinate all the Kumite training process to living the fundamental principles that support that Fighting Model/Strategy.